Obsidian-StudiosInc/eminence/README.md

 ```

 ## Usage
-Addiontional instructions and maybe help/options output will be added
+Additional instructions and maybe help/options output will be added
 later.
 For now simply

 ```